MaThEw-ViNcEnT/DockShot/README.md

 # CVE Dorker

-This script searches for CVEs related to JavaScript files and takes screenshots of the search results on Google.
+This script searches for any text files and takes screenshots of the search results on Google.

+##My Purpose

+I had a some JavaScript and there version around 100+ js file so to look each of them manually is tricky so i made script to do my work easier

 ## Usage